What is Shirakawa-go? A village where Japanese tradition lives on

 Experiences in Shirakawa-go

-Breathtaking Views from the Observatory
+Breathtaking views from the observation deck

-Local Gourmet
+Local cuisine

-- Hida Beef
+- Hida beef

 - Dishes made with high-quality Hida beef are a local specialty.

-Access to Shirakawa-go
+Getting to Shirakawa-go

-- Public Transportation
+- Public transportation

-- By Car
+- By car

 - Using the Shirakawa-go IC on the Tokai-Hokuriku Expressway is convenient.

-Recommended for those who want to experience traditional living.
+They are recommended if you want to experience traditional living.

-Useful Information for Travelers
+Useful information for travelers

-Tourist Precautions
+Tourist precautions

-- Respect Local Life
+- Respect local life

 Frequently Asked Questions